demisto/content/Packs/Slack/Scripts/SlackBlockBuilder/README.md

 ## Use Case
 ---
-This automation allows you to send a survey to users (including external to Cortex XSOAR) via Slack, have them respond and reflect the answer back to Cortex XSOAR.
-Within the survey, you can use all the different input types that are available via Slack Block Kit, including buttons, text fields, datepickers, radio buttons, multi select, and more.
+This automation allows you to send a survey to users (including external to Cortex XSOAR) via Slack, and have them respond and reflect the answer back to Cortex XSOAR.
+Within the survey, you can use all the different input types that are available via the Slack Block Kit, including buttons, text fields, datepickers, radio buttons, multi select, and more.

 See this [blog post](https://www.paloaltonetworks.com/blog/security-operations/playbook-of-the-week-teaching-xsoar-a-few-new-tricks-with-slack-blocks/) for more detailed use case information and ideas.